jmfriedt/kiwisdr_timetransfer/251014_eLORAN/README.md

 ## Payload analysis

 According to <a href="https://www.reelektronika.nl/manuals/reelektronika_Differential_eLoran_Manual_v1.0.pdf">the reelektronika manual</a> on page 46, the sentence
-0110 is LORAN UTC message, whos <a href="https://www.reelektronika.nl/manuals/reelektronika_LORADD_UTC_Manual_v1.21.pdf">format is described in this manual</a> and reproduced below:
+0110 is LORAN UTC message, whos <a href="https://www.reelektronika.nl/manuals/reelektronika_LORADD_UTC_Manual_v1.21.pdf">format is described in this manual</a> or these <a href="https://www.loran.org/proceedings/Meeting2005/Session%204%20-%20Timing,%20Differential%20Loran/Helwig-Implementation%20of%20a%20UTC%20Service%20on%20the%20NELS.pdf">slides</a> and reproduced below.

+Thanks to this information, the bitstreams

 ```
 01100100111000100110111111110011100000000000011011000000